julioisaias/realtime-rs/README.md

 ## Dependencies

-To add the library's Git repository to a Cargo project, add this to your Cargo.toml:
+Add this to your Cargo.toml:

 ```toml
 rand = "0.8.4"